 Tips for Selecting Day of the Week Fragrances

 So why are there so many daily scents for each Day of the Week?
-How do we select the right one for ourselves?
+How do we know if we are selecting the right fragrance for ourselves?

 - Why should there be just one scent for each day of the week?
 Why can’t there be “families” of scents which share certain essential qualities, but exhibit many subtle differences?